HttpResponse Tcl Reference Documentation

 # outStr is a CkString (output)

-set status [CkHttpResponse_GetHeaderFieldAttr $fieldName $attrName $outStr]
+set status [CkHttpResponse_GetHeaderFieldAttr $this $fieldName $attrName $outStr]

-set retStr [CkHttpResponse_getHeaderFieldAttr $myHttpResponse $fieldName $attrName]
+set retStr [CkHttpResponse_getHeaderFieldAttr $this $fieldName $attrName]

 Returns a response header field attribute.
-As an example, the response charset is simply the GetHeaderFieldAttr("content-type","charset")
+As an example, the response charset is simply the GetHeaderFieldAttr(content-type,charset)

 Returns 1 for success, 0 for failure.